Vinay-Khanagavi/avo/docs/IMPLEMENTATION_SUMMARY.md

 - Improve capitalization
 - Add proper formatting

-All you need to do is add your Grok API key! 🚀
+All you need to do is add your Groq API key! 🚀